-A virtual public hearing will be held on April 16, 2024 for the 2024 NC Annual Action Plan.
-The draft document will post on the NC Commerce and NC Housing Finance Agency websites beginning April 2, 2024, and closing on May 1, 2024 for public review and comment.
-The State received TBD public comments.
-The Citizen Participation Summary will be attached to this plan on May 3, 2024.
+A virtual public hearing was held on April 16, 2024 for the 2024 NC Annual Action Plan.
+The draft document posted on the NC Commerce and NC Housing Finance Agency websites beginning April 2, 2024, and closing on May 1, 2024 for public review and comment.
+The State received no public comments.
+The Citizen Participation Summary is attached to this plan.